plclauss/Project-Euler--Largest-Prime-Factor/README.md

 I wonder if, after finding all the possible factors, *m*, of a given number, *n*, if I check against every *m* if it's divisible by any number between two and 10, inclusive, then I can discard it as a possible prime number.<br>
 I'll try this first.
 As for finding all the possible factors of *n*...<br>
 This one I thought about less, and kind of threw together a solution.
 Since we're looking for the *largest* possible factor, why don't we start at n-1, decrementing from there until we find a number, *a*, such that `n % a == 0`.
 Then, we can run it through our function that determines if it's divisible by one of the numbers 2 through 10, inclusive, and if it is, discard it.
 Otherwise, return that number, and we're done.<br><br>
 This is, by far, the most thrown together, first thought solution I've ever committed to, so I imagine there will be plenty workaround.
 I will update this README accordingly.

+## Update on First Thoughts:

+---

+That didn't work.
+I ran the example they gave and received a different output than what I should've gotten.
+My program returned 377, as it's not divisible by any number between 2 and 10, inclusive.
+<br><br>